 and Conquest of 1066 by Duke William of Normandy.

 This web page shows only a small excerpt of our Auldwithay research.Another 36 words (3 lines of text) covering the years 1634, 1646, 1653, 1627, 1642, 1614, 1680, 1661, 1679, 1624, 1676, 1654, 1660, 1677, 1714, 1712, 1714, 1693, 1775 and 1629 are included under the topic Early Auldwithay History in all our PDF Extended History products and printed products wherever possible.

 names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
 Auldwithay has been recorded under many different variations, including Aldworth, Aldworthy, Allworth, Allworthy, Alesworth, Alworth, Alworthy and many more.

+Notables of the family at this time include Robert Aldworth (died 1634), a Bristol-born English merchant and philanthropist; Richard Aldworth, an English politician who sat in the House of Commons from 1646 to 1653, Sheriff of Bristol in 1627 and Mayor in 1642; Richard Aldworth (c 1614-1680), an English politician who...
 Another 74 words (5 lines of text) are included under the topic Early Auldwithay Notables in all our PDF Extended History products and printed products wherever possible.

 made the far away New World an attractive prospect.
 On cramped disease-ridden ships, thousands migrated to those British colonies that would eventually become Canada and the United States.
 Those hardy settlers that survived the journey often went on to make important contributions to the emerging nations in which they landed.
 Analysis of immigration records indicates that some of the first North American immigrants bore the name Auldwithay or a variant listed above: Elizabeth Aldworth who landed in Bermuda with her brother Edward in 1635; where they started their plantations.
 They later moved to the mainland.
 Joseph and Richard arrived in 1848.